NathanHarrington/NathanHarrington.github.io/content/posts/music_for_work.md

 for a minimum of 100k views, with at least a 4 to 1 like to dislike ratio.

+More ideas for finding music non-vocal broad spectrum music.
+Fadex is almost perfet in what you are looking for.
+Look up their web presence and check for entries on their spotify favorites, playlists, and punch those names into playlists on mpsyt.

 ## Brown noise + Pink noise

 Alternatively or additionally if required, add in brown (low